uo-ec607/lectures/09a-spatial-rasters/09a-spatial-rasters.md

 ```

 ![](09a-spatial-rasters_files/figure-html/cpt_cb_rayshader-1.png)<!-- -->
+[

-For the iconic image, looking out to the flat table top of the mountain from the harbour, we just need to just our camera angle a little bit.
+For the iconic image --- i.e. looking out to the flat table top of the mountain from the harbour --- we just need to just our camera angle a little bit.

 ```r